Get Approved for up to $35,000 in 3 minutes

 OSAP provides two types of funding:

-• Grants: If you’re awarded a grant, you don’t need to pay it back as it’s considered a financial gift.
+• OSAP Grants: If you’re awarded a grant, you don’t need to pay it back, as it’s considered a financial gift.

-• Student loan: The loan amount plus interest need to be repaid after you graduate or leave your studies.
+• OSAP Student loan: The loan amount plus interest needs to be repaid after you graduate or leave your studies.

 You’ll automatically be considered for both grants and loans when you apply for OSAP.

-Ontario residents of all ages can qualify for OSAP as long as they’re a Canadian citizen, permanent resident, or protected person (i.e. refugee).
+Ontario residents of all ages can qualify for OSAP as long as they’re Canadian citizens, permanent residents, or protected persons (i.e. refugees).

 You may not be eligible for OSAP if you: